open/close all folders

 Catches Arthur and Bedivere coercing an old woman by saying Ni to her.
 After expressing his disappointment in them, he reveals he is a shrubber.
 This gives Arthur an opportunity to bring a shrubbery to the Knights of Ni.

-Deus ex Machina: Its very convenient that a shrubber appears when Arthur needs a shrubbery.
+- Deus ex Machina: Its very convenient that a shrubber appears when Arthur needs a shrubbery.

 .
 He tells the knights about the cave of Caerbannog and the Killer Rabbit.
 Naturally, he is called a liar when the knights see the rabbit, but has the last laugh when some of the knights get killed by the rabbit.